The Power of One Still Shines Bright

 By Tom Karlya

-May 2013 — Each May/June, in honor of my friend Lisa Carlinsky, I bestow my Lisa Awards — kudos to people who understand the power of one person.
-To people who, in their own way, are changing the world just like Lisa did.
+I just cannot believe that five years have passed.
+Each May/June, in honor of my friend Lisa Carlinsky, I bestow my Lisa Awards — kudos to people who understand the power of one person.
+The award is given to people who, in their own way, are changing the world, just like Lisa did.

 If you haven't heard Lisa's story, here it is!

-She was diagnosed with cancer, Lisa and Mark (her husband, who is as close to me as any brother) shared their writings with a hundred or so friends and family members, all of whom were inspired by each word.
+Lisa was diagnosed with cancer, and then she and Mark (her husband, who is as close to me as any brother) shared their writings with a hundred or so friends and family members, all of whom were inspired by each word.
 People learned, shared, and were in awe of their strength and dedication.

 And then something happened.